osbornep8/portfolioprojects/Patient_Classification/README.md

-Please view the code in the through my Kaggle Notebook -> (https://www.kaggle.com/code/osbornepereira/ehc-classification) to look at the plotly graphs used during the analyses.
+Please view the code in the through my [Kaggle Notebook](https://www.kaggle.com/code/osbornepereira/ehc-classification) to look at the plotly graphs used during the analyses.

 ## Objective:
 The task embedded to the dataset is classification prediction.